 If there is a puncture wound, particularly if foreign material in the wound is likely

-All wounds, whether treated at home or by health care practitioners, should be observed for symptoms of infection during the first several days after treatment.
+All wounds, whether treated at home or by health care practitioners, should be observed for symptoms of infection (worsening redness, tenderness, warmth, or drainage of pus) during the first several days after treatment.
 If any symptoms of infection develop, medical assistance should be sought within several hours.

 Most small wounds heal within a few days.